SamuelPerrin/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  Closure is used in the anonymous function that is returned by personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  The string logged every time `dansRoll` is invoked will be the same, except for the value of `newRoll`, which will be a random number between 0 and 5, inclusive.

 c.
 What is the lexical scope of `newRoll`?

+  `newRoll` can be accessed from inside any function that is returned by `personalDice`, such as those stored in `dansRoll` and `zoesRoll`.

 ### Task 3 - Stretch Goals